GabrielConner/PumpkinRoll/README.md

 All available functions, past `Load`/`End`, are found in `pumpkinFunctions.h` and some virtual overridable functions in `pumpkin/types.h`

 `pumpkin/pumpkinRoll.h` contains macros for registering scripts, a quick script allocate function, and error printing.

+## Project structure

+Based on the prebuilt binaries; There are a total of 6 dlls.
+4 for debug and release compiled with/without development enabled and 2 for debug and release library.

+The `pumpkinRoll*.dll` files do not have related `*.lib` files as they are automatically loaded from within `pumpkinRoll.cpp` based on build mode and command line arguments.

+The `pumpkinLibGen*.dll` files do have related `*.lib` and should be linked into their respective build types.